• Skip to primary navigation

 #2.
 They are a crowd-pleaser.
 Everyone comes back for more.

-#3.
-These meatballs are easy to make, and you can make them in advance.
-You can freeze them for an easy dinner on a busy night.
-And, if you're like me, I don't like getting up extra early on Sunday mornings to prepare lunch before church.
+If you're like me, I don't like getting up extra early on Sunday mornings to prepare lunch before church.
 So I make the meatballs on Saturday, refrigerate them overnight, and put them in the oven (on Delay Start) before church.

 Dinner plate with Amish meatballs